List of God of War characters: Freya

-Freya is Vanir Goddess of Love and former Queen of the Valkyries.
+Freya is the Vanir Goddess of Love and former Queen of the Valkyries, and later becomes the Queen of the Realms.
 She was previously in an abusive marriage to Odin, who mockingly gave her the nickname Frigg, and is the mother of Baldur and the twin sister of Freyr.
-Odin banished her to Midgard for her betrayal as she tried to leave him for his abuse and his countless acts of cruelty against the Jötnar.
+Odin banished her to Midgard for her betrayal as she tried to leave him for his abuse and his countless acts of cruelty against the giants.
 He also stripped her of her Valkyrie wings and cast a spell on her that prevented her from causing harm to any being and prevented her from leaving Midgard.
 She first encounters Kratos and Atreus in 2018's God of War as a supporting ally after Atreus had shot her friend, the boar Hildisvíni, for "target practice".
 The two then aid Freya in healing Hildisvíni.
 She then aided Kratos and Atreus on their journey under the alias, the Witch of the Woods.
 After her identity was revealed by Mímir, Kratos distrusted her because of his distrust of gods in general.
 While in Helheim, they learn that she is the mother of Baldur and of the spell she cast on him.
 She was willing to die for Baldur, even if it meant that Baldur was the one who killed her.
-After the spell was broken by Atreus, Freya joined the battle between Kratos, Atreus, and Mímir against Baldur by resurrecting the giant Thamur, however Freya is downed by the Jörmungandr and Baldur is defeated.
+After the spell was broken by Atreus, Freya joined the battle between Kratos, Atreus, and Mímir against Baldur by resurrecting the giant Thamur, however, Freya is downed by Jörmungandr and Baldur is defeated.
 Kratos gave him a chance to retreat, but Baldur instead tried to kill Freya, so Kratos killed Baldur to end the patricide cycle.
 A grieving Freya then vowed revenge on Kratos for killing her son and taunted him for not revealing his past to Atreus.